mobile app bar

 Caleb Williams and Ben Johnson

-Following the Bears’ 31-14 win, Tom Brady proudly announced on Fox that Caleb Williams is his LFG player of the game.
-It was a confidence booster for the young QB.
-Earlier, he was criticized by fans for the off-field matters, including painting his nails.
+Following the Bears’ 31-14 win, Tom Brady proudly announced on Fox that Caleb Williams is his LFG Player of the Game.
+The GOAT’s word will boost the confidence of the 23-year-old QB, who is often criticized by fans for off-field matters, including painting his nails.

-In the post game show, an excited Brady was asked about how Caleb can further adapt to Johnson’s style – as they both have a lot of dissimilarities in playing style.
-For Brady, the answer was simple.
-It was to just “watch and learn”.
+In the post-game show, an excited Brady was asked about how Caleb can further adopt Johnson’s style.
+It would be tough after all, since they both have a lot of dissimilarities in playing style.
+Brady advised Williams to just “watch and learn”.

 Unfortunately, Caleb never really got the opportunity to sit behind a veteran QB.
-He was immediately picked as the Bears’ QB 1 last year.
+Soon after the draft, he was picked as the Bears’ QB 1.
 He had a passer rating of 87.8 with 3541 yards, 20 touchdowns, and 6 interceptions in 17 games in his rookie season.
-But the 5-12 result of the Bears put high pressure on Caleb.
-And the front office helped to ease his burden by appointing Ben Johnson as the head coach.
+And the 5-12 record put high pressure on Caleb.

-Meanwhile, Caleb, who completed 210 yards against the Vikings and 207 yards against the Giants, saw his TD production leap from 1 to 2 and then to 4 in the third game this season.
-It again signals a hallmark of Ben Johnson, under whom Jared Goff scored more TDs, even when it meant less passing yards and a few interceptions.
+Caleb completed 210 yards against the Vikings and 207 yards against the Giants.
+His TD production leaped from 1 to 2 and then to 4 in the third game this season.
+It again signals a hallmark of Ben Johnson, under whom Jared Goff scored more TDs, even when it meant fewer passing yards and some interceptions.

 About the author